EntySec/CamOver/README.md

 ## CamOver API

-CamOver also has their own Python API that can be invoked by importing CamOver to your code:
+CamOver also has their own Python API that can be invoked by importing CamOver to your code.

 ```python
 from camover import CamOver